STATEMENT OF FAITH

 Under God, and subject to biblical authority, the faculty, managers/administrators, and trustees of Fuller Theological Seminary bear concerted witness to the following articles, to which they subscribe, which they hold to be essential to their ministry, and which are the foundation upon which the seminary is based.

-I. God has revealed himself to be the living and true God, perfect in love and righteous in all his ways, one in essence, existing eternally in the three persons of the Trinity: Father, Son, and Holy Spirit.
+I. By God’s revelation, we know God to be the living and true God, perfect in love and righteousness, one in essence, existing eternally in the three persons of the Trinity: Father, Son, and Holy Spirit.

 II.
-God, who discloses himself to humankind through his creation, has savingly spoken in the words and events of redemptive history.
+God, who speaks to humankind through creation, has done so savingly in the words and events of redemptive history.
 This history is fulfilled in Jesus Christ, the incarnate Word, who is made known to us by the Holy Spirit in sacred Scripture.

 III.
 Scripture is an essential part and trustworthy record of this divine self-disclosure.
 All the books of the Old and New Testaments, given by divine inspiration, are the written word of God, the only infallible rule of faith and practice.
 They are to be interpreted according to their context and purpose and in reverent obedience to the Lord who speaks through them in living power.

 IV.
-God, by his word and for his glory, freely created the world out of nothing.
-He made man and woman in his own image, as the crown of creation, that they might have fellowship with him.
+By God’s word and for God’s glory, the world was freely created out of nothing.
+Made in the divine image, men and women are the crown of creation, created for fellowship with God.
 Tempted by Satan, they rebelled against God.
-Being estranged from their Maker, yet responsible to him, they became subject to divine wrath, inwardly depraved and, apart from grace, incapable of returning to God.
+Being estranged from, yet responsible to, their Maker, they became subject to divine wrath, inwardly depraved and, apart from grace, incapable of returning to God.

 V. The only mediator between God and humankind is Christ Jesus our Lord, God's eternal son, who, being conceived by the Holy Spirit and born of the Virgin Mary, fully shared and fulfilled our humanity in a life of perfect obedience.
-By his death in our stead, he revealed the divine love and upheld divine justice, removing our guilt and reconciling us to God.
+By dying in our stead, Christ revealed the divine love and upheld divine justice, removing our guilt and reconciling us to God.
 Having redeemed us from sin, the third day he rose bodily from the grave, victorious over death and the powers of darkness.
-He ascended into heaven where, at God's right hand, he intercedes for his people and rules as Lord over all.
+Our risen Lord ascended into heaven where, at God's right hand, he intercedes for his people and rules as Lord over all.

 VI.
 The Holy Spirit, through the proclamation of the gospel, renews our hearts, persuading us to repent of our sins and confess Jesus as Lord.
 By the same Spirit we are led to trust in divine mercy, whereby we are forgiven all our sins, justified by faith alone through the merit of Christ our Savior, and granted the free gift of eternal life.